mk12/sicp/notes/lecture.md

 ### Techniques for managing complexity

 **Black box abstraction**: Take something and build a box around it.
-The important thing is that you don't care what is going on inside the box---it's not important.
+The important thing is that you don't care what is going on inside the box -- it's not important.
 Black-box abstraction _suppresses detail_.
 This allows you to go on and build bigger boxes.

 - Primitive objects: primitive procedures, primitive data.
 - Means of combination: procedure composition, construction of compound data.